-- Air bubbles in fluid path: Carefully inspect for air bubbles in system.
-If in doubt, flush system thoroughly (Section 4.4). - Leakage in fluid path: Carefully inspect all luer connections for leakage of water.
+- Air bubbles in fluid path: - Carefully inspect for air bubbles in system.
+If not sure, flush the system thoroughly (Section 4.4). - Leakage in fluid path: - Carefully inspect all luer connections for leakage of water.
 Tighten all connections; replace any component that leaks.
 A slow leak is difficult to detect.
-Wipe all luer connections dry and wait again. - Water chamber pressure too low, i.e. 1-2 psi: If the pressure on the left-hand compressor gauge is more than 17 psi, turn the pressure regulator control knob clockwise to increase the pressure output from the regulator to the water chamber.

-- If the pressure on the compressor gauge is less than 17 psi, make sure that the power is turned on to repressurize the system (Section 4.3).
+Wipe all luer connections dry and monitor again for any leaks. - Water chamber pressure too low, i.e. 1-2 psi: - If the pressure on the left-hand compressor gauge is more than 17 psi, turn the pressure regulator control knob clockwise to increase the pressure output from the regulator to the water chamber. - If the pressure on the compressor gauge is less than 17 psi, make sure that the power is turned on to re-pressurize the system (Section 4.3)

-Figure 20.
-Slow Pressure Rise Rate
+Figure 20: Slow Pressure Rise Rate

-• Blocked capillary tube:
+Blocked capillary tube:

-- First, check that the 4-way stopcocks on the stopcock manifold and on top of the transducer are in the fully open position (Figure 15, Section 4.4; Figure 9, Section 3.5).

-- Disconnect the catheter from the transducers.
+- First, check that the 4-way stopcocks on the stopcock manifold and on top of the transducers such that they are in the fully open position (Figure 15, Section 4.4; Figure 9, Section 3.5). - Disconnect the catheter from the transducers.
 Observe water dripping from each transducer.
 Those with a slow flow rate are likely to be blocked at the capillary.
 At 15 psi the flow rate should be about 0.6 ml/min or about 10 drops/min (6-7 seconds between drops).
 If there is no flow or a slow flow rate, turn the master on-off valve OFF and replace the capillary tube.

-• Leaking or blocked catheter:
+Leaking or blocked catheter:

 - A leaking catheter will produce a lower infusion artifact.
-A partially blocked catheter usually creates a higher resistance, which produces a higher infusion artifact.

-- Connect the catheter to the transducer and lay it horizontally on top of the transducers.
+A partially blocked catheter usually creates a higher resistance, which produces a higher infusion artifact. - Connect the catheter to the transducer and lay it horizontally on top of the transducers.
 Flush thoroughly with water.
-With master on-off valve OFF, run recording system and set baseline to "0" for the system.
-Then turn master on-off valve ON, and check the recording for the 2-10 mmHg rise of the infusion artifact (Figure 19, Section 5.1).

-- The artifact should be similar for all channels.
+With master on-off valve at OFF position, run the recording system and set baseline to "0" for the system.
+Then turn master on-off valve ON, and check the recording for the 2-10 mmHg rise of the infusion artifact (Figure 19, Section 5.1). - The artifact should be similar for all channels.
 Any channel that has an unusually low infusion artifact is likely to have a leaking catheter or valve connection.
-Any channel that has an unusually high infusion artifact is likely to be blocked in that lumen of the catheter.

-- Remove the catheter, place it in a basin of hot water, and flush the channel with a small syringe and hot water until the channel is cleared.
+Any channel that has an unusually high infusion artifact is likely to be blocked in that lumen of the catheter. - Remove the catheter, place it in a basin of hot water, and flush the channel with a small syringe filled with hot water until the channel is cleared.